29th August 2018

 Designing a walk-in shower for a new build is usually an easier task than retrofitting one into an existing bathroom.
 With a new build, you know exactly what material will be used in the floor and its style.
 Drain positioning and floor slopes can be predetermined to make the best of out the space available.
 This cannot be said for an older building with existing walls and subfloors.
 It is essential to survey the site/bathroom in an existing build and to draw up a very accurate picture of the essential elements before attempting to design the new walk-in shower.

 The floor slope should be a minimum of between 1.5 and 2 degrees.
 This ensures the water will run to the drain efficiently and not cause water pooling.
-This gradient is also less enough to avoid the user feeling like they are standing on an uneven/sloped floor.
-One option that helps to ensure success is to install a pre-made floor kit that incorporates the correct gradient.
+This gradient is also low enough to avoid the user feeling like they are standing on an uneven/sloped floor.

-There are many options for the type and style of drain, with linear drains proving extremely popular because they are not very visible and out the way of the user.
-That adds to the aesthetic pleasure and aids the designer to deliver the desired look.
 Secondary drainage has recently begun to prove very popular too.
 This can act as a safeguard in case the primary drainage backs up, or can create a barrier across the threshold of the shower area or even of the bathroom itself to prevent any water from escaping.
 It can also be used mid-floor to speed drainage in general.

 Next Steps